leeor/bs-argon2/README.md

 ### needsRehash

-Return whether the has needs to be recomputed due to changed options/version.
+Return whether the hash needs to be recomputed due to changed options/version.

 ```Reason
 let needsRehash: